April 18, 2011 by rkelly976

 Like most of you, I am sure you go through a normal routine each morning.
 Alarm sounds, you hit snooze, alarm sounds, you hit snooze…repeat 5x!
 You get out of bed, jump in the shower, your wife dresses the kids, you get lunches ready and so on.
 Okay, yours may differ from the Kelly Household, but you get my point.

-Point: If you want your project team members to own their tasks/deliverables then you must make them go upstairs and turn off the lights themselves.
-If there is a bunch of stuff on the stairs preventing them from getting there, that is where you come in.
+Point: If you want your project team members to own their tasks/deliverables, then you must make them ‘go upstairs and turn off the lights themselves’.
+If there is a bunch of stuff on the stairs, preventing them from getting there, that is where you come in to remove the obstacles.
 If they forget, it is your job to remind them.
-But you can not do it for them or they will come to expect that you will do it for them.
-That is not scalable, sustainable, and doesn’t leverage their expertise in the respective function.
+But you can not do it for them or they will come to expect that you will always do it for them.
+That is not scalable, sustainable, and doesn’t leverage their expertise in their respective function.